krnprdp/AndroidNanoDegree/README.md

 # MyAppPortfolio

-This app layout showcases the apps you built across the course of Udacity/Google Nanodegree.
+This app layout showcases the apps built across the course of Udacity/Google Nanodegree.